 I graduated from Purdue University in 2019 with a B.S. in Biomedical Engineering, and in 2020 with a M.S. in Biomedical Engineering.
 During my time at Purdue, I investigated the role of CD90 in the breast cancer tumor microenvironment and its contribution to tumor heterogeneity.
-I joined the Cancer Biology program in the Spring of 2021 and am now pursuing my PhD in Dr. Adam Courtney’s lab.
+I joined the Cancer Biology program in the Spring of 2021 and am now pursuing my PhD in Dr. Adam Courtney’s lab where we study T cell response in the tumor microenvironment.
 In my free time, I enjoy hiking, traveling, and photography.